curlybracketshq/giovanni.curlybrackets.it/_posts/2016-11-27-scotty-format-response-format-helper-for-scotty.markdown

 on the request's `Accept` header value.

 The functional inspiration for this helper comes from how Rails handles different response formats.
-In Rails you can implement any action to respond with different formats based on a request `Accept` header value.
+In Rails you can implement actions to respond with different formats based on the `Accept` header value.

-For instance a client could accept only responses that contain an `application/json` content, in that case if the server doesn't support that format it should respond with a 406, not acceptable, status code.
+For instance a client could accept only responses that contain an `application/json` content, in that case if the server doesn't support that format it should respond with a `406 Not Acceptable` status code.

 If the client accepts more than one content types the response content type will be the best available from the list of all types supported.